JohannesBuchner/APEMoST/doc/readme.rst

 Point your web browser to the file `index.html <index.html>`_

-If you have trouble, you can always read the *.rst files in a text editor or on `our website<http://apemost.sourceforge.net/>`_.
+If you have trouble, you can always read the rst files in a text editor or on `our website <http://apemost.sourceforge.net/>`_.